 POLICY:

-The Alexandria/Arlington Regional Workforce Council (Council) is committed to protecting the confidentiality of all customers.
+The Alexandria/Arlington Regional Workforce Council is committed to protecting the confidentiality of all customers.
 Written releases of information are required from a WIOA customer before their information can be shared.

 All WIOA customers are advised of this policy.
 All WIOA Staff are required to sign a confidentiality pledge which specifies that the individual is aware of the priority the Council places on confidentiality and the customer’s right to privacy.
 When LWDA 12 collects data to be used in continuous quality improvement efforts or in an effort to seek customer feedback regarding the satisfaction with LWDA 12 services, these statistics are not collected individually.
 Only group results can be reported.
 No one customer’s results can be shared that links a person’s name with their satisfaction survey.
 This same policy holds true for collection of market opinion surveys, panel or focus group findings and research of satisfaction among other customer groups.
 Violations of confidentiality are subject to penalty of law under the Privacy Protection Act.